Leanne, 22, is in polyamorous relationships with four people and identifies as a relationship anarchist.

 “For me personally, the best thing about being polyamorous is knowing I have the freedom to share my love with those that want to and are ready to receive it,” says Rachel.

-Mark finds the greatest value in polyamorous relationships in what he can give to other people.
+Mark finds the greatest value in polyamorous relationships in what he can give to other people – compared to what he is able to give in monogamous relationships.

 “I think the best times for me have been when I have opened up somebody’s life in some way.
 When they tell me they’ve never experienced that before, or that they have just had a life-changing experience.”